Annapurna Mahaprasadam : How!

 What does Annapurna Mahaprasadam mean?

-Nandaai and Suchit Dada serving children Annapourna Mahaprasadam
+Nandai and Suchit Dada serving children Annapurna Mahaprasadam

 Distribution and Management:

-Post collection, all the donations are transported to the remote village settlements of Virar, Thane.
-The people settled here are mostly poor but an honest, hardworking crowd, in great need of help.
+- Post collection, all the donations are transported to the remote village settlements of Virar, Thane.
 Shraddhavans living in the same or nearby locality travel to the local school to cook food for the children willing to study there, thus providing daily fresh meals to the students, cooked with love by the shraddhavans.
 As the meal ends, the shraddhavans make every effort to clean the kitchen area and the cooking vessels, thus maintaining a neat and habitable school premises.
+In this way they put their efforts at the lotus feet of their Sadguru.

-Under the Annapurna Mahaprasadam program, services are offered to more than 35 different schools by the Aniruddha Upasana Foundation.
+Under the Annapurna Mahaprasadam program, services are offered to more than 20 different schools by Aniruddha Upasana Foundation.
 Around 250-300 students avail the services delivered with love by the Foundation at Vidya Vaibhav Vidyalaya located at Kelve Road.
-The students hail from families that have a tribal background or are daily wage laborers.
-Shraddhavans from the Upasana Kendras of Virar, Safale and Maykhop actively participate in a collective effort to provide services at this school.
-We serve daily lunch meals to students consisting of daal (lentils), rice and tasty pulses or peas curry.
+The students hail from families that have a tribal background or are daily wage labourers.

 — Add Meaning to Life (@CompassionACSR) March 2, 2017